FrankElvin/docker-collectd-prom/README.md

 Also here is the configuration file for collectd that contains:
 - enabled plugin `write_prometheus` listening on the non-standard `9105` port
 - enabled percentage of the CPU load in the `cpu` plugin (that's handy!)
+- enabled plugin `exec` in order to use capability of loading STDOUT of shell scripts to the `collectd`:
+	- added user `script_user` which is capable for running shell scripts for `exec`
+	- added folder `/monitoring_scripts` with `script_user` as owner to which external monitoring scripts can be bind-mounted
 - `df` plugin mountpoint redirected to the `/hostfs` folder

 ## Usage